 About the Chaddesden Historical Group

-Started by Tony Bowler in 2006, our group’s aim is to collect the history of Chaddesden and its surrounding area for the benefit of future generations as well as for today’s historians.
-This information will be available via our web site and/or printed matter to other history groups, local authority and museum archives as well as schools and other interested parties.
+Our group’s aim is to collect the history of Chaddesden and its surrounding area for the benefit of future generations as well as for today’s historians.
+This information is available via our web site and printed matter to other history groups, local authority and museum archives as well as schools and other interested parties.

 We hold monthly meetings at the Jubilee Club in Chaddesden Lane which has excellent facilities for the disabled as well as our more able members.
 These meetings are held on the first Thursday morning of the month starting at 10:00 a.m. and this has become a much anticipated social event with attendance figures of over 60 members seen on a regular basis.
 With a guest speaker, refreshments and lively company available a good time is assured.
 Our current active list contains nearly 90 members.